kubeflow/community/proposals/936-kubeflow-mcp-server/README.md

 ## Summary

-This KEP proposes a **Model Context Protocol (MCP) Server** for the Kubeflow SDK that enables AI agents to interact with Kubeflow Trainer resources through natural language.
-The MCP server wraps the existing Kubeflow SDK (`TrainerClient`, `BuiltinTrainer`, `CustomTrainer`) without duplicating code.
+This KEP proposes a **Model Context Protocol (MCP) Server** for the Kubeflow SDK that enables AI agents to interact with Kubeflow resources through natural language. **Phase 1 focuses on `TrainerClient` for distributed training and LLM fine-tuning; the long-term goal is AI-powered end-to-end LLMOps** covering training, hyperparameter optimization, model registry, and pipelines.
+The MCP server wraps the existing Kubeflow SDK without duplicating code.

 ![Quick Overview](assets/quick-overview.png)